Proposed Hoboken Food Hall Voted Down by Zoning Board

-New plans submitted for the renovation of 710 Clinton Street in Hoboken reveal the developer’s vision for a modern, airy food hall — and the plan continues to move forward as new renderings of the potential space were released back in June.
-The building was previously a production studio, and the plans contemplate a complete overhaul, adding 11 residences in addition to the first-floor food hall.
-The Hoboken Girl caught up with the developer to learn more about the plans and what could be in store for Hoboken residents.
-The proposal will also be heard before the Hoboken town hall meeting on Tuesday, August 15th for a vote as well as feedback from the community.
+Plans submitted in summer 2023 for the renovation of 710 Clinton Street in Hoboken reveal the developer’s vision for a modern, airy food hall.
+The building was previously a production studio, and the plans contemplated a complete overhaul, adding 11 residences in addition to the first-floor food hall.
+The Hoboken Girl caught up with the developer last year to learn more about the plans and what could be in store for Hoboken residents — but after months of deliberation, the Hoboken Zoning Board of Adjustment voted against the plans on April 30th, 2024.
 Read on to learn more about the project.

 hoboken food hall